Authoring A Provider

 Resolve handles crabbox run --id, crabbox ssh --id, and similar reuse paths.
 Accept canonical lease IDs; accept slugs and provider-native IDs when you can.
 Return the stored per-lease SSH key when available so reuse does not need a fresh key.

 Touch updates idle/state metadata on the provider when possible.
-Use provider_labels.go helpers for safe label encoding.
+Use the internal/cli/provider_labels.go helpers for safe label encoding.
 For static providers, an in-memory update is enough.

 ReleaseLease is called when a lease ends or expires.
-Make it idempotent; treat not found as success.
-Remove local claims and per-lease key directories after the provider release succeeds.
+Make it idempotent; treat "not found" as success.
+Remove local claims and the per-lease key directory after the provider release succeeds.

 If cleanup is meaningful, also implement: